 Polling phase:

 The polling phase is present if at least one non-AP STA is assigned to be polled.
-It is up to the AP to decide whether or not to poll again if no non-AP STA responds in the polling phase.
-(1244r7, Motion 131)

-Since one polling phase consists of at most one Sensing Polling Trigger frame (1244r7, Motion 131), if the AP polls again, it means there are more than one polling phases in a TB sensing measurement instance.
+For non-AP STAs that participate in NDPA sounding but do not send measurement reports, the polling phase is needed.
+Otherwise, the AP does not receive any response from the non-AP STA.
+This may mislead the AP that the non-AP STA is not responding.
+In this case, we need the polling to make sure that the AP knows the participance of the non-AP STA.

 Sounding phase:

-If the polling phase is present, the presence of TF and/or NDPA sounding phase depends on the response result of the polling phase.
-If no non-AP STA responds in the polling phase, the AP can choose not to proceed with TF or NDPA sounding phase.
-(1244r7, Motion 131) This means a TB sensing measurement instance can only consist of a polling phase.

 If the sounding phase is present, there should be only one TF sounding phase or one NDPA sounding phase, or one TF sounding phase and one NDPA sounding phase.
 One TF sounding phase can consist of multiple sounding trigger frames.

 Reporting phase: